 Eat Pizza at the Source

-The Amalfi Coast road (SS163) is one of the most spectacular but also most traffic-prone roads in Europe.
-In peak summer, the 50 km journey from Naples to Amalfi town can take 2.5–3 hours by coach due to single-lane delays and tourist traffic.
-If you are planning an independent Amalfi visit, factor this in carefully against your ship's sailing time, or take an organised excursion where the timings are managed for you.
+The Amalfi Coast road is one of the most spectacular in Europe, but in peak summer the 50-kilometre journey from Naples to Amalfi town can take two and a half to three hours by coach due to single-lane delays and tourist traffic.
+If you are planning an independent Amalfi visit, factor this carefully against your sailing time, or take an organised excursion where the timing is managed for you.

 Frequently Asked Questions

-Hydrofoils and ferries to Capri depart from Molo Beverello, which is adjacent to the cruise terminal.
-Fast hydrofoils take about 50 minutes and cost roughly €22 each way.
-Capri is extremely busy in summer : go early and book return ferries at the time of arrival on the island.
+Hydrofoils and ferries to Capri depart from Molo Beverello, directly adjacent to the cruise terminal.
+Fast hydrofoils take around 50 minutes and cost roughly €22 each way.
+Capri is extremely busy in summer, so going early and booking your return ferry on arrival at the island is strongly advisable.

-The best traditional pizzerias are in the Spanish Quarter and around Via dei Tribunali, about 20 minutes walk from the terminal through the historic centre.
-L'Antica Pizzeria da Michele (Via Cesare Sersale, cash only) and Sorbillo (Via dei Tribunali) are the two most revered names.
+The most celebrated pizzerias are around Via dei Tribunali in the historic centre, about 20 minutes walk from the terminal.
+L’Antica Pizzeria da Michele (Via Cesare Sersale, cash only) and Sorbillo (Via dei Tribunali) are the two most revered names.
 Both are busy at lunchtime but queues move faster than you might expect.

 Ready to Explore Naples?

-Naples rewards those who arrive prepared and curious : it is messy and magnificent in equal measure, and the access it gives to Pompeii, Capri, and the Amalfi Coast makes it one of the most strategically valuable ports on any Mediterranean itinerary.
-Decide before you dock what your priority is, book tickets in advance, and stay alert in the city.
-You will have a brilliant day.
+Naples is messy and magnificent in equal measure, and the access it gives to Pompeii, Capri and the Amalfi Coast makes it one of the most strategically rewarding ports on any Mediterranean sailing.
+Decide in advance what your priority is, book tickets where you can, and give the city itself a little time alongside whatever else you plan.
+It has a way of surprising people who arrive expecting only a transit point.

 No spam, ever.
 Unsubscribe anytime.